Enterprise Single Sign-On Playbook

 5.2 Agreements/Building Trust between Federal Executive Agencies

 Technical trust is established between agencies participating in an identity federation through the use of agreed-upon assertion protocols and recorded in interface control documents.
-However, a business and mission-level agreement is frequently required to document inter-agency agreements in the form of an agency CIO-signed federation agreement.
+However, a business and mission-level agreement is frequently required to document inter-agency agreements in the form of an agency CIO-signed federation agreement, which defines the shared governance of the MUR data.

-This document may be incorporated as an annex or appendix to the Authority to Operate (ATO) for each of the participating IT applications and identity providers.
+This document may be incorporated as an annex or appendix to the Authority to Operate (ATO) for each of the participating IT applications and identity providers to ensure continuous monitoring and compliance with Federal Zero Trust Architecture.

 Appendix A. Troubleshooting Single Sign-On

 Software issues or changes in the environment can cause a working configuration to stop working.
-When this occurs, SSO administrators can use the following steps to identify the cause and restore access.
+When this occurs, SSO administrators can use the following steps to identify the cause and restore access while maintaining alignment with federal logging and security audit requirements.

 1. Check SSO and application logs

 Authentication errors usually create a log entry in the SSO or the application.
 This error could help identify a root cause, but oftentimes errors may not be specific or clear.
-Since SSO often involves authentication to external applications, this may require some coordination with other entities.
+Since SSO often involves authentication to external applications, this may require some coordination with other agencies and service providers.

 2. Check network routing

 Sometimes it’s the simple things.
-If users are reporting that they can’t access an application, make sure that there isn’t a network outage or a firewall issue.
+If users are reporting that they can’t access an application, make sure that there isn’t a network outage or a firewall issue preventing communication between the application, the SSO service, and the MUR.

 3. Test a known good app

 When a user reports that they are unable to access an application, they may blame the SSO infrastructure when the problem actually lies in the end application.
 SSO administrators should try an app that is known to work in order to distinguish app issues from SSO infrastructure issues.
-Ideally, the administrator team should have a sample application which will allow them, and the user to validate SSO access.
+Ideally, the administrator team should have a sample application which will allow them, and the user to validate their status in the MUR and SSO authentication success.

 4. Check Certificates